DataDog/documentation/content/en/agent/cluster_agent/endpointschecks.md

 ## Troubleshooting

-Troubleshooting Endpoints Checks is similar to [troubleshooting Cluster Checks][10]—the only difference is on the node-based Agents, where scheduled Endpoints Checks appear alongside the Cluster Check.
+Troubleshooting endpoints checks is similar to [troubleshooting cluster checks][10]—the only difference is on the node-based Agents, where scheduled endpoints checks appear alongside the cluster check.

-**Note**: Endpoints Checks are scheduled by Agents that run on the same node as the pod(s) that back the endpoint(s) of the service.
-If an endpoint is not backed by a pod, the Cluster Agent converts the check into a Cluster Check.
-This Cluster Check can be run by any node Agent.
+**Note**: Endpoints checks are scheduled by Agents that run on the same node as the pod(s) that back the endpoint(s) of the service.
+If an endpoint is not backed by a pod, the Cluster Agent converts the check into a cluster check.
+This cluster check can be run by any node Agent.

 ### Autodiscovery in the node-based Agent